bramtayl/Justly/README.md

 Percussion instruments are nested into "percussion sets".
 Each percussion set has a name and a set of sounds associated with the MIDI numbers 0-127.
 Some of these MIDI numbers will have no sounds associated with them, and the sound associated with a particular number will vary.
 The sounds roughly correspond to the [Roland MIDI standard](https://www.voidaudio.net/percussion.html).

+### Voices

+Each pitched/unpitched note is played with a pitched/unpitched voice, respectively.

+Pitched voices have the following fields:

+- "Instrument": The MIDI instrument
+- "Velocity ratio": The volume of the instrument
+- "Name": the name of the voice

+Unpitched voices have the following fields:

+- "Percussion set": the percussion set
+- "MIDI number": the MIDI number for the percussion instrument in the set
+- "Velocity ratio": the velocity ratio of the instrument
+- "Name": the name of the voice

 ### Chords, pitched notes, and unpitched notes

-A chord is a set of pitched and unpitched notes that begin playing simulataneously.
+A chord is a set of pitched and unpitched notes that begin playing simultaneously.

 Chords have the following fields, each corresponding to a column: